Nicole Yeargin

-Nicole Yeargin (born 11 August 1997) is a Scottish-American athlete representing Great Britain.
-She was a medalist at the 2022 World Athletics Championships, 2022 European Athletics Championships and the 2022 Commonwealth Games.
+Nicole Yeargin (born 11 August 1997) is a British-American athlete representing Great Britain who specialises in the 400 metres.
+She won major medals as part of British women's and mixed 4 x 400 m relays, including bronzes at the 2022 World Athletics Championships and 2023 World Athletics Championships.
+She won two bronze medals at the 2024 Summer Olympics as part of both the British mixed and women's 4 x 400 metres relay teams.

+She has also won bronze in the 4 x 400 m relay for Scotland at the 2022 Commonwealth Games.

+Yeargin is the Scottish indoor record holder for the 400 m.

 Early and personal life

-Nicole Yeargin was born on 11 August 1997 and studied real estate development at the University of Southern California.
-Initially focused in high school on gymnastics, soccer and American football, she began running track her senior year of high school.
+Yeargin was born on 11 August 1997 and studied real estate development at the University of Southern California.
+Initially focused in high school on gymnastics, football (soccer), and American football, she began running track her senior year at Bishop McNamara High School.
 In 2019, she recorded personal bests of 23.26 seconds in the 200 metres and 52.76 seconds for the 400 metres.
-With an upbringing in Maryland, U.S. but with a mother from Dunfermline, Scotland she was cleared to represent Scotland in May 2020.
-Yeargin stated that her favourite thing about Scotland were sausage rolls.
+With an upbringing in Maryland, U.S. but with a mother from Dunfermline, Yeargin was cleared to represent Scotland in May 2020.
+Yeargin stated that her favourite thing about the United Kingdom are sausage rolls.